jdonaldson/Parsnip.tmbundle/README.md

-# Parsnip #
+# Parsnip#

 Parsnip is a Textmate bundle for creating [snippets](http://manual.macromates.com/en/snippets).
 It relies on [regular expression syntax](http://www.regular-expressions.info/reference.html) in order to flexibly specify tab stops and default text.
+It also has the ability to intelligently space your code using regular expressions.
 ## Intro ##

 While Parsnip (uppercase) is the bundle, a *parsnip* is actually a special sequence of characters, similar to a regex.
 A simple parsnip looks like this: